tonym128/tonym128.github.io/_posts/2019-12-15-making-a-badge.markdown

 	<source src="/images/2019/11/code_badge_wolf.mp4" type="video/mp4">
 </video>

 The 3rd and final scene, interspersed with the walking around the office scene, is the virtual reality scene, where you dive into the computer and go to secure the access key.
-This is one of the pieces of code which I fought the hardest for, it's a Voxel landscape and used two textures for the land and the height map.
+This is one of the pieces of code which I fought the hardest for, its a Voxel landscape and used two textures for the land and the height map.
 It also has a LOT of floating point calculations and took a good deal of time to optimise, I played with a LOT of ideas for speed and performance (interlacing, lower resolutions, different viewing angles), but mostly it just took tightening up loops and applying well established optimisations on the process.

 <video controls="controls" autoplay="autoplay" loop="loop" width="768" height="512">
 	<source src="/images/2019/11/code_bsides_voxel.mp4" type="video/mp4">